Small field models with gravitational wave signature supported by CMB data: Precise evaluation of the cosmological parameters

 \subsection{From potentials to cosmological parameters}

 The process of calculating the cosmological parameters for a given potential is the following.
-We build a potential candidate by setting a parameter (for instance $r_0$), and randomly drawing the other parameters (in this example $\eta_0$ and $\alpha_0$) from a uniform distribution function.
-The limits of this distribution function are set by hand and require a process of trial and error (guided by theoretical insights such as overall behaviour of numerical $n_s$ and $n_{run}$).
-After the 3 first parameters are fixed, we solve for $a_4$ using Eq.~(\ref{sola4}) and then find the value of $a_5$ for a given value of $N$.
-In order to make sure that no additional approximations are made along the way, we iterate over values of $a_5$ and solve the exact background equations.
-The choice of which parameters to fix and which to randomly draw relies on the observables that we wish to study.
+A potential candidate is built by setting a parameter (for instance $r_0$), and randomly drawing the other parameters (in this example $a_2$ and $a_3$) from a uniform distribution function.
+The limits of this distribution function are set by hand and require a process of trial and error (guided by theoretical insights such as overall behaviour of precisely calculated $n_s$ and $n_{\text{ {run}}}$).
+After the 3 first parameters are fixed, Eq.~(\ref{sola4}) is used to relate $a_4$ to $a_5$, and the value of $a_5$ is calculated for a the desired value of $N$. $a_5$ is found as explained above, with no approximations.
+The choice of which parameters to fix and which to randomly draw relies on the observables studied.

-For each potential we solve the Friedmann equations and the inflaton scalar field equation.
-The solution is used to construct $Z$ and $\omega_{k}$ as described in Eqs.~\eqref{Z} and \eqref{omega}.
-We then solve numerically the MS equation \eqref{MSfirst} for each k-mode.
-The solutions of the MS equation are used to calculate the power spectrum.
-Finally we fit the power spectrum using a second order polynomial, from which we extract $n_{s}$ and $n_{run}$.
+For each potential the Friedmann equations and the inflaton scalar field equation are solved.
+The initial conditions are set such that integration starts 3.5 efolds before the CMB point with $\dot{\phi}=0$.
+In that fashion we ensure that we are well within the slow roll regime, and on the attractor solution when the CMB point is reached.
+The solution is used to construct $Z$ and $\omega_{k}$ as described in \eqref{Z} and \eqref{omega}.
+The eigenfunctions for the MS equations \eqref{MSfirst} are found and used to calculate the power spectrum.
+Finally we provide a fit for the power spectrum, from which we extract $n_{s}$ and $n_{\text{ {run}}}$.